aditya-bhuyan/dees-pages-workshop/README.md

-# Follow Instructions to dockerize and Kubernetize the Pages Application
+# Follow Instructions to dockerize  the Pages Application

 ## Dockerization
+- Create an account in [docker](https://hub.docker.com/) if not there.
 - Build the application using gradle
 - Add the following lines in Dockerfile
 ```shell script